rawiriblundell/jsonprint/README.md

 Consider this:  Experienced practitioners of the Unix shell are familiar with its myriad warts, syntax oddities and edge cases.
 One of the most classic of which is the parsing `ls` trap.

+`ls` is great for interactive use, where you need human readable output.

+`ls` is also among the worst things for shell scripting.

 Many newbie shell scripters will try to write code where they pluck details out of `ls`, usually with some inefficient code like: